iomete/iom-docs/docs/intro.md

   <meta property="og:url" content="https://iomete.com/docs" />
 </head>

-⚡️ Here you'll find comprehensive guides and documentation to get you up and **running with iomete quickly and easily**
+⚡️ Here you'll find comprehensive guides and documentation to get you up and **running with IOMETE quickly and easily**

-### The iomete lakehouse platform
+### The IOMETE lakehouse platform

 **The platform**